kadena-community/kadena.js/packages/libs/react-ui/src/styles/README.md

 ): AsyncFnReturn<T>
 ```

-Jus reduces the boilerplate when using async functions.
+Just reduces the boilerplate when using async functions.
 Example can be found in
 CopyButton.tsx

 ## Styling utils